ladc/lgsl/doc/intro.rst

 With the function :func:`getunitsphere`, we have shown that some problems can be solved in an elegant way by returning a function.
 These kinds of functions are called closures because they refer to local variables declared outside of the function body itself.
 In this particular case, the function returned by :func:`getunitsphere` is a closure because it refers to the variable `n` defined outside its body.
-The function :func:`s.continue` returned by :func:`vegas_integ` is also another example of closure since it refers to the current state of the VEGAS integration.
+The function :func:`s.continue` returned by :func:`vegas.integ` is also another example of closure since it refers to the current state of the VEGAS integration.